A warm welcome to the Reception pages of our school website!

 Higher Level Teaching Assistants: Ms. Read Mr. Mulholland

-SEND Teaching Assistant: Mrs. Thackeray
+SEND Teaching Assistants: Mrs. Thackeray and Mrs. Smith

 At Headlands Primary School, our philosophy is to value every child as a unique individual, who enjoys learning and thinking for him or herself.
 Our aim within the Early Years Foundation Stage is to provide a happy, safe, and stimulating environment, which allows all children to feel secure and valued and therefore ready and eager to learn.
 We provide a supportive and secure environment in which every child can flourish and learn at their own pace and in their own individual way.
 Our role is to stimulate and encourage their development and enjoyment of learning through a variety of different activities, both adult-directed and child-initiated in secure indoor and outdoor situations.